AnslemsGH/Toronto-Noise-Exemption-Permit/README.md

 Exported the DB as a SQL file and added it to the github for you to test out as well.
 For looks, Bootstrap is used and experimented with.

-You can view this website here: https://anslemcoelho.infinityfreeapp.com/Toronto-Noise-Exemption-Permit/
+You can view this website here(DB data not visible): https://anslemcoelho.infinityfreeapp.com/Toronto-Noise-Exemption-Permit/